jldhtx/elections/README.md

 Also went back and refactored original implementation some as it returend ties occasionally when it should not.
 Modified the algorithm a little to perform better, but still not as good as second strategy.

+Refactored the dictionary used for counting into its own class named VoteCounter<T> so the counting/lowest/highest etc is isolated and tested separately.

 ---
 # Requirements
 In this solution you will find a base project dealing with Political Elections